 Tashi has looked onto his uncle Tsheten Dorji, who is a singer himself as an idol.
 Most of Tashi’s inspiration in singing was leeched from his uncle Tsheten, to whom Tashi always remains obliged.

 Recorded in 2010, Tashi’s first album ‘Choe gi nga’ generated a handsome commercial market.
 And so far, Tashi has released about 27 numbers of songs that are all self-composed.
-His recent songs, Ma-ga-wi-tam, short skirts and Zha-ni-mi are also on a big hit in the towns.
+His recent songs, Ma-ga-wi-tam, short skirts and Zha-ni-mi are also a big hit in the towns.

 As a singer, Tashi said that, there is a life but also lots of challenges including the need to network with wide range of people and the opposition from the families excluding the fight against stage nervousness.